Rc-Cookie/json/README.md

     object.store(new File("xy.json"));
     Json.store(object, new File("xy.json"));

-The same also applies for JsonObjects.
+The same also applies for JsonArrays.